PascalCoder/persistence_codelab/README.md

-This is a codelab to practice the persistence using the Room persistence library.
+This is a codelab to practice persistence using the Room persistence library.